Check you're following discrimination law

 - sexual orientation

-In the workplace, indirect discrimination means there are rules or arrangements that apply to everyone, but which in practice could be less fair to someone with a protected characteristic.
+Indirect discrimination is against the law.
+In the workplace, indirect discrimination means there are rules or arrangements that apply to everyone, but which in practice could be less fair to someone because of their sex, race or other protected characteristic.

 For example, your business is recruiting for a head of sales.
 You only advertise the job internally.
 The potential applicants in the business are all men.
 You could therefore be discriminating indirectly against women.

-In some cases you can ask questions about protected characteristics.
+In some cases you can ask questions about disability, race or other protected characteristics.
 If you do this you must follow the law.

-- if they need you to make 'reasonable adjustments', for example making sure that a disabled person coming for an interview can access your office
+- if you need to make 'reasonable adjustments' for them, for example making sure that a disabled person coming for interview can access your office

 - to complete an equality and diversity monitoring form, to help check your business follows the law

-If you ask applicants to complete equality monitoring forms:
+If you ask applicants to complete an equality monitoring form:

 - anyone involved in interviewing or deciding to hire them must not have access to the information